bazelbuild/eclipse/README.md

 ## Missing features

-See our [contributing page](https://github.com/bazelbuild/e4b/wiki/Contributing) to get some idea on what missing features needs help on.
+See our [contributing page](https://github.com/bazelbuild/e4b/wiki/Contributing) to get some idea on what missing features need help on.